walterhiggins/WMPJS/book-outline.md

 Clicking on any of the method links in the right hand side of the page will take you to more information about the method.

-You can call any of the Java classes and methods from within Javascript - in fact - that's what we've been doing throughout this book.
+You can call any of the Java classes and methods from within JavaScript - in fact - that's what we've been doing throughout this book.

-One of the key differences between Java and Javascript is that Java is 'strictly-typed'.
+One of the key differences between Java and JavaScript is that Java is 'strictly-typed'.
 That means it has no `var` keyword.
 Instead when variables are declared, their type must also be declared.
-So while in Javascript you could write:
+So while in JavaScript you could write:

     var myString = "Hello World";